 Reading quizzes are short weekly quizzes that help motivate you to read and keep up with course content.
 Unlike exam questions, quiz questions are definition/fact based rather than applied.
-Also, quizzes are much easier than exam questions.
+Also, quizzes are easier than exam questions.
 Reading quiz grades are released immediately via Carmen.

 I drop your 2 lowest reading quiz grades.
 You have 3 attempts for each quiz.
 Quizzes are not timed.
 We record your highest score in the grade book.
-You may not submit quizzes after the deadline.
+You may not submit quizzes after the 5PM deadline.
 Once the deadline passes, you forfeit all points for that week's quiz.
+In other words, the lateness policy does not apply to weekly quizzes.